 Southern Nevada, western Arizona, south east California, southwest Utah to Sonora in Mexico.

-It is one of only two venemous lizards in the world.
+It is one of only two venemous lizards in the world - the other being the Mexican beaded lizard.
 The venom is rarely fatal to humans, but the bite is very painful.
 Venom glands are located at the sides of the lower jaw and open along the outer gum.
 The teeth are slightly curved and grooved to help the flow of venom.
 When biting, the lizard will hold on tenaciously and chew, while the venom flows into the wound.
 The body is pinkish in color, the scales are mottled and blotched, and the face is black.

 This lizard is sluggish, and chiefly nocturnal.
 It hunts primarily by scent.
 Fat is stored in the thick tail, and the animal can live off it for months.
 At such times it is likely to stay in a burrow for weeks.
 It is a good digger.
 When it bites, it bites hard, fast and maintains a tight grip.